JackTGonzalez/Sensor-Modeling/README.md

 * Structure_Property_Analysis contains Zeo++ files for property calculations and raw data
 * unit_cell contains files used to determine optimal unit cell for RASPA Henry's Coefficient input files
 * Data_collection is used to compile Henry's Coefficient data from each molecule folder
-* FinalData.csv contains all selectivity and property values
+* Selectivity_and_Property_Data.csv contains all selectivity and property values